golfsong707/Robust-Extracted-ETL-Data-Pipeline/README.md

 ### Remarks and Feedback
-In the next phase of the project, we are looking at increasing the dataset from 100 jobs post to 500 jobs, and Dynamic Scheduling and pipeline orchestration, ensuring Error Resilience, which will aid seamless data extraction process, Fully Configurable: The pipeline allows for easy customization, enabling users to adapt it to different job search queries, locations, and API parameters.
+In the next phase of the project, we are looking at increasing the dataset from 100 jobs post to 500 jobs, and Dynamic Scheduling and pipeline orchestration, ensuring Error Resilience, which will aid seamless data extraction process.

+Fully Configurable: The pipeline allows for easy customization, enabling users to adapt it to different job search queries, locations, and API parameters.

 ### Anungar's Note: